Faiisu/ecom-campaigns-management/frontend/README.md

 ### Running the Development Server

-To start the development server with Hot Module Replacement (HMR):
+To start the development server

 ```bash
 npm run dev